IBMAppModernization/kube101/Lab3/README.md

 - Test guestbook app using a browser of your choice using the url `<your-cluster-ip>:<node-port>`.

 That's the end of the lab.
-Now let's clean-up our environment:
+Before deleting this environment, check with your instructor if you will also be using the guestbook deployment for the helm101 lab.
+If you will not, delete the deployment with these commands:

 ```console
 $ kubectl delete -f guestbook-deployment.yaml